rfong/quill-blog/README.md

 - [ ] clean up the CSS files with Sass
 - [ ] there's probably a better way to do static compilation
 - [ ] static file watcher
+- [ ] support image preview for posts